golang/website/_content/blog/goroutine-leak-profiles.md

          .
 116     33:                   ch <- result{res, err}
          .          .
 34:           }()
 ```
-The profile clearly shows that 116 goroutines are leaked at
+The profile reveals the goroutines leaked at
 `ch <- result{res, err}` (line 33), pinpointing the culprit operation.
 Notably, the longer the program is running, the larger the number of leaked
 goroutines.